therealsphinx/support.balsamiq.com/content/resources/extensions.md

 *   [**Twitter** loves us](https://twitter.com/balsamiqFaves/favorites), and we love it back!
 You can follow [@balsamiq](http://www.twitter.com/balsamiq) to keep up with what we're doing or simply [search Twitter for "balsamiq"](https://twitter.com/search?q=balsamiq) and see what people think about us.
 *   Become a fan of [**Balsamiq Mockups on Facebook**](http://www.facebook.com/pages/Balsamiq-Mockups/29445703330) and connect with other Mockups lovers out there!
 [Learn more...](http://www.facebook.com/pages/Balsamiq-Mockups/29445703330)
 *   **[We are proud to sponsor](http://www.balsamiq.com/company/sponsorships)** the best events, blogs and websites related to UX, IA and startups.
 It's just our way to help our community flourish.
 [Learn more...](http://www.balsamiq.com/company/sponsorships)
-*   [**Free myBalsamiq for UX Training**](http://support.balsamiq.com/customer/portal/articles/105924#uxtraining).
-If you are a usability professional, you might be interested in our Free myBalsamiq for UX Training program.
-[Learn more...](http://support.balsamiq.com/customer/portal/articles/105924#uxtraining)

 * * *

 ## Other Products That Work With Mockups (versions 2 and/or 3)

-**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](http://support.balsamiq.com/customer/portal/articles/1908765#bmmls) that is not compatible with tools that use BMML or XML formats.
-If you want to use them you should read about [importing](http://support.balsamiq.com/customer/portal/articles/1895737#importingbmml) or [exporting](http://support.balsamiq.com/customer/portal/articles/111730#exportbmml) BMML files.
+**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](https://docs.balsamiq.com/desktop/transition/#my-bmmls-won-t-open-what-gives) that is not compatible with tools that use BMML or XML formats.
+If you want to use them you should read about [importing](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) or [exporting](https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version) BMML files.

 Note that we are not affiliated with any of these tools and can't ensure they will work as desired or continue to be supported.